Put these awesome ice walks near Calgary on your bucket list: Johnston Canyon, Grotto Canyon, and Jura Canyon.

 What do you do when it isn’t snowy enough to snowshoe or ski, and it’s too icy to hike?
 Go for a canyon ice walk!
-While there are many excellent tour companies offering ice walks, with the right equipment, you can do it yourself.
-The experience of walking on a frozen creek is special as you can only do it in the winter and you get to see canyons from a different perspective.
-Instead of looking down on the creek, you get to look up.
+While there are many tour companies offering ice walks, with traction devices, you can do it yourself.
+The experience of walking on a frozen creek is unique as you can only do it in the winter.
+I love the perspective of being in the creekbed as opposed to looking down on it.
 Best of all, you get to see ice falls!

 Where to Go

-Since the catwalks are narrow, the best mode of transport for little ones would be a single sports stroller or child carrier (a double stroller is too wide for others to pass you).
+Since the catwalks are narrow, the best mode of transport for little ones would be a child carrier.
 If your children are hiking without assistance, keep them close, as the catwalks are very high!

 What To Bring

-- Footwear – Wear warm socks and winter boots as you will not be travelling fast on the ice.
-Slow travel is safe travel.
+- Footwear – Wear warm socks and winter boots are a must.

 - Warm beverages and snacks